 Go For It!

 Par 5s are typically some of the most compelling holes on a golf course because they give us an exhilarating question: lay up or go for the green?
-For generations, this decision has been dominated by conventional “wisdom” such as the idea that laying up is the smart play or that you should leave yourself a full shot into the green.
-But we don’t need adages in an era of shot tracking and analytics, so in this edition of Golf Myths Unplugged we bring you the data so you can shoot lower scores.
+For generations, this decision has been dominated by conventional “wisdom.”
+We hear that laying up is the smart play or that you should leave yourself a full shot into the green.
+But we don’t need adages in an era of shot tracking and analytics.
+In this edition of Golf Myths Unplugged we bring you the data so you can shoot lower scores.

 Myth #1: Hitting 3W off the tee on a par 5 is good strategy

 This myth, like our recent Should You Always Hit Driver? test [find it HERE], is powered by Shot Scope.
 Rather than gather a group of testers to hit shots for us, we asked our friends at Shot Scope to mine their library of tens of millions of shots to find the answers.
 The data in this test comes from the users of Shot Scope and the shots that they hit on the course.